Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image By: Elayne Massaini, Shutterstock

-Border Collies consistently top the list of the smartest dog breeds.
-But with such intelligence comes a downside: They are among the most anxious dogs around.
-Their keen intelligence is only partly to blame, though.
-These are extremely active dogs that were bred for their herding abilities.
+Border Collies consistently top the list of the most intelligent dog breeds.
+But with such intelligence comes a downside: They are among the most anxious dogs.
+Their keen intelligence is only partly to blame, however.
+These are incredibly active dogs that were bred for their herding abilities.
 As a result, they are miserable if they don’t get enough exercise to burn off their excess energy.
 Since their high need for activities goes hand in hand with their deep attachment to their owner, this makes them more prone to separation anxiety when left on their own.

 2. Spanish Water Dog